 How to Prepare Ribeye Steak for Grilling or Smoking

-From a good butcher, the ribeye will already be trimmed to perfection either with or without bone and be ready to place straight in the grill or smoker.
+From a good butcher, a ribeye will already be trimmed to perfection either with or without bone and be ready to place straight in the grill or smoker.

-You can grill a ribeye, but extra care must be taken due to the fat content, which released on to flames can cause some flashback from the fat igniting.
+You can grill it, but extra care must be taken due to the fat content, which released on to flames can cause some flashback from the fat igniting.
 So if you aren’t a fan of burnt steak, keep a close eye when it’s on the grill.

 You need only a good seasoning with salt and pepper in preparation to cook it, though if using pepper add this AFTER searing, because it can burn and turn bitter.